How to Conquer the 4 Top Foreign-language Speaking Fears

-Another study takes it a step further, suggesting language anxiety can actually affect your skills in your second language.
+One study suggests language anxiety can actually affect your skills in your second language.

 But with the right approach to foreign language anxiety, you can decrease your fear and stay on track with your language skills.

 Here’s all you need to know about the most common language fears and how to address them.